gcallah/BookReviews/zadka.md

-There is a section on REST services, but it is not clear the author really understands what distinguishes a RESTful service from one that is not REST, as he doesn't discuss making the server stateless.
-(Instead he talks about idempotency.)
+There is a section on REST services, but it is not clear the author really understands what distinguishes a RESTful service from one that is not REST, as he doesn't discuss making the server not store applicaiton state.
+(Instead he talks about idempotency, which is a different concept.)

 ## Cryptography